-- D8.4.1 The first marker will provide feedback on the work and provide a rationale for how the grade awarded was reached. - D8.4.2 In the case of work to be returned to students, the first marker will write substantive comments as part of the feedback provided via Blackboard or Turnitin, or in clearly legible writing on an agreed assessment feedback sheet if the work is returned in hard copy.
-This may not apply in cases where it is not appropriate for the assessment, such as short answer, multiple choice, listening tests or mathematical-based tests. - D8.4.3 All coursework which involves written assessment must be submitted online via Turnitin and via the correct module link in Blackboard.
-The first marker will provide feedback, a grade and rationale for the grade via the feedback functions on Blackboard.
+- D6.4.1 The first marker will provide feedback on the work and provide a rationale for how the grade awarded was reached. - D6.4.2 In the case of work to be returned to students, the first marker will write substantive comments as part of the feedback provided via Blackboard or Turnitin, or in clearly legible writing on an agreed assessment feedback sheet if the work is returned in hard copy.
+This may not apply in cases where it is not appropriate for the assessment, such as short answer, multiple choice, listening tests or mathematical-based tests. - D6.4.3 All coursework which involves written assessment must be submitted online via Turnitin and via the correct module link in Blackboard.
+The first marker will provide feedback, a grade and rationale for the grade via the feedback functions on Blackboard. - D6.4.4 It is the responsibility of the marker to ensure that accurate marks have been entered into the SITS system.

-D8.4.4 It is the responsibility of the marker to ensure that accurate marks have been entered into the SITS system.
+D6.5 Return of Marked Coursework/Assessments

-D8.5 Return of Marked Coursework/Assessments
+D6.5.1 The University will aim to provide feedback on the work and a grade for coursework assessment within two weeks of the date of submission, and within no longer than four weeks.

-D8.5.1 The University will aim to provide feedback on the work and a grade for coursework assessment within two weeks of the date of submission, and within no longer than four weeks.
+D6.6 Assessment of Modules

-D8.6 Assessment of Modules
+- D6.6.1 The following regulations shall apply to the assessment of modules to determine whether the module has been passed, a resit of a component(s) is required or a retake of the module is required. - D6.6.2 Once a student commences an examination or submits an assignment, they have deemed themselves fit to take the examination or complete the assignment and the regulation found in section C5.5.1 of this handbook would apply for any extenuating circumstances claims submitted.

-- D8.6.1 The following regulations shall apply to the assessment of modules to determine whether the module has been passed, a resit of a component(s) is required or a retake of the module is required. - D8.6.2 Once a student commences an examination or submits an assignment, they have deemed themselves fit to take the examination or complete the assignment and the regulation found in section C5.5.1 of this handbook would apply for any extenuating circumstances claims submitted.
+D6.7 Late submission of coursework

-D8.7 Late submission of coursework
+D6.7.1 Students should submit all coursework by the official submission deadline, as set by the Module Leader.

-- D8.7.1 Students should submit all coursework by the official submission deadline, as set by the Module Leader. - D8.7.2 Coursework that is submitted up to and including 3 working days after the official submission deadline will be accepted and marked.
+- D6.7.2 Coursework that is submitted up to and including 3 working days after the official submission deadline will be accepted and marked.
 This applies to students submitting at the first attempt, and to those resubmitting (where an Extenuating Circumstances Claim has been agreed).
-If it is of a 'pass' standard, the coursework mark will be capped at 40%. - D8.7.3 Coursework submitted after the third working day of the official submission deadline will not be accepted and will receive a mark of 0. - D8.7.4 Some coursework components are not eligible for late submission, such as dissertations and research projects.
+If it is of a 'pass' standard, the coursework mark will be capped at 40%.
+Coursework that is either a resit or retake and is submitted late will not be accepted or marked. - D6.7.3 Coursework submitted after the third working day of the official submission deadline will not be accepted and will receive a mark of 0. - D6.7.4 Some coursework components are not eligible for late submission, unless a Student Support Agreement or Extenuating Circumstances have been approved, such as dissertations and research projects.
 For example, students who do not submit coursework required for capstone modules by the official submission deadline will receive a mark of 0.
-Students should refer to their programme handbook for further information.
+Students should refer to their programme specification for further information.
+Where a Student Support Agreement or Extenuating Circumstances have been confirmed, students can apply for an extension of up to 1 week providing the new submission date falls within the relevant assessment period.

-D8.8 Pass Regulations
+D6.8 Pass Regulations